frgc25-ai/Google-Sheets-rows-selector/README.md

 # Empty-rows-selector
-This scrip selects a number of rows above or below a mouse selected  cell but only the cells that coincide vetically with filled cells on the reference row.
-It ask for: - the number of rows to be selected from the row with the mouse cliked cell.             - if the selected rows will be above or below the reference mouse clicked cell.
+This scrip is used in Google Sheets to select a number (n) of blank or filled rows above or below a certain filled row.
+You select first by the mouse a cell in a referencce row and then run this script which needs to be installed on Sheets toolbar.
+It will ask for the number of rows above (enter the number with a negative sign) or below (enter the number with a positive sign) which will be selected.
+It will select only the cells in the rows above or below the reference one that coicide with the last filled cell in the row of reference.